Jordan McNair: Culture investigation

 In a letter sent to parents of Maryland players before the ESPN report's publication, Durkin stated that he was aware of the investigation and that he is fully cooperating with it.
 Court resigned from his position on August 13, 2018, shortly after being suspended.

 On August 11, 2018, Durkin was also placed on administrative leave and Matt Canada was named interim head coach until the culture investigation was completed.
 Punishments would be determined upon the investigation's conclusion.
-Members of the Champions Club, an athletic booster organization at Maryland, expressed their support for Durkin in a letter sent to the Board of Regents later in August.
+Members of the Champions Club, an athletic booster organization at Maryland, expressed their support for Durkin in a letter sent to the board of regents later in August.
 Members of the Champions Club stated there was no evidence of a toxic culture and that Durkin could be "welcomed back by the fans, by the players, by the donors with open arms."
-Champions Club member Rick Jacklitsch faulted McNair for improper hydration: "As much as we hate to say this, Jordan didn't do what Jordan was supposed to do.
+Champions Club member Rick Jaklitsch faulted McNair for improper hydration: "As much as we hate to say this, Jordan didn't do what Jordan was supposed to do.
 A trainer like Wes Robinson thinks a kid's properly hydrated and runs a drill set up for kids that are properly hydrated, and when the kid didn't drink the gallon [of water] he knew he had to drink, that's going to send the wrong signal to the person running the drill."
-When the football team traveled to play Michigan, Jacklitsch was removed from the team's flight after his remarks were made public.
+When the football team traveled to play Michigan, Jaklitsch was removed from the team's flight after his remarks were made public.

 The report leaked ahead of its public release; according to a copy obtained by the Associated Press in late October, it faulted the Athletics Department for not adequately supporting Durkin, blamed Court for unacceptably abusive behavior, and concluded that "Maryland's football culture was not toxic" by definition.
 Despite a claimed open door policy, players and assistants "feared retribution and dismissal of their concerns because of the closeness of Mr. Durkin and Mr. Court", and "players rarely felt comfortable sharing concerns with [Durkin]".
 The conclusion that the culture was "not toxic" was ridiculed by sports writers Claire McNear (for The Ringer), Tom Ley (for Deadspin), Richard Johnson (for SB Nation), and Jeff Seidel (for Forbes).